maheshj01/searchfield/README.md

 - `inputType`: Keyboard Type for SearchField
 - `inputFormatters`: Input Formatter for SearchField
 - `itemHeight` : height of each suggestion Item, (defaults to 51.0).
+- `keepSearchOnSelection`: Boolean to keep the search text in the searchfield when a suggestion is selected.
+Defaults to `false`.
 - `marginColor` : Color for the margin between the suggestions.
 - `maxSuggestionBoxHeight`: Specifies a maximum height for the suggestion box when `dynamicHeight` is set to `true`.
 - `maxSuggestionsInViewPort` : The max number of suggestions that can be shown in a viewport.